 Ordained at the age of 20 at Tōdai-ji, Saichō spent significant time at Mount Hiel (the future site of Enryaku-ji) meditating on Buddhist doctrine, following which he traveled to Tang Dynasty China on an official pilgrimage.
 During the journey, it is believed that he met Kukai, an encounter that developed into a long friendship.

-After arriving in China, Saichō resided at Mount Tiantai where he was trained in Chinese Tiantai Buddhism methods of mediation, thought, and practice.
-After returning to Japan, Saichō worked tirelessly to achieve official recognition for a new school of Buddhist practice in Japan.
-His efforts paid off in AD 806 when Emperor Kammu permitted the establishment of the Tendai School headquarters on Mount Hiel.
+Following arrival in China, Saichō resided at Mount Tiantai where he was trained in Chinese Tiantai Buddhism methods of mediation, thought, and practice.
+After returning home, Saichō tirelessly worked to achieve official recognition for a new school of Buddhist practice.
+His efforts ultimately paid off in AD 806 when Emperor Kammu permitted the establishment of the Tendai School headquarters on Mount Hiel.

-Of note and as mentioned above, Enryaku-ji became a significant player in Japanese politics in subsequent centuries.
-At its peak, not only was the complex huge, it was home to a powerful army of warrior monks known as sōhei (僧兵).
+Of note and as mentioned above, Enryaku-ji became a significant player in national politics in subsequent centuries.
+At its peak, not only was the monastery complex huge, it was home to a powerful army of warrior monks known as sōhei (僧兵).

-This monastic army became so powerful, even leading Japanese warlords feared it.
-In 1571, Oda Nobunaga notoriously attacked and massacred the complex in an effort to squash potential military opposition.
-The monastery, however, ultimately survived the catastrophe and was rebuilt in the early years of the Tokugawa Shogunate.
+This monastic army eventually became so powerful, even leading Japanese warlords feared it.
+In 1571, Oda Nobunaga notoriously attacked the complex in an effort to squash potential military opposition.
+The monastery, however, survived the catastrophe and was rebuilt in the early years of the Tokugawa Shogunate.